Click On AWS Questions For Answers

 - Amazon CloudFront

 - Elasticsearch Service

 - Amazon Pinpoint

 - AWS Opworks (Chef Automate and Puppet Enterprise)

 - AWS IoT

 To sign up for AWS, visit the AWS website and create an account.
 Creating an account is free.
-AWS subscribers have automatic access to services provided in the AWS free tier.
-AWS users are required to enter valid credit or debit card information, even if they intend to only utilize the AWS free tier.
-Once the account creation process is complete, users have access to all the AWS services, as well as a variety of AWS tutorials and educational resources.
+AWS subscribers have automatic access to services provided in the free tier.
+Users are required to enter valid credit or debit card information, even if they intend to only utilize the free tier.
+Once the account creation process is complete, users have access to all AWS services, as well as a variety of tutorials and educational resources.